-The environment, as well as the various family-friendly activities, may explain why the area is filled with families and celebrities looking for a peaceful and quiet residence.
+In addition to the calm environment, the various family-friendly activities may explain why the area is filled with families and celebrities looking for a peaceful and quiet residence.

 Fun Fact: The Ansonia Hotel Condominium between 73rd and 74th on Broadway was the first air-conditioned hotel in the city and it also had an in-house doctor, dentist, and barber for its residence.

 Real Estate in Upper West Side, New York, has been booming for the past few years as one of the most sought-after neighborhoods within the city, apartments and rentals on the Upper West Side are highly sought after.